Ever thought about taking an eye test? Take it here!

 How to interpret your results

-20/20: A 20/20 vision means that you see the same line of letters at 20 feet / 6.09 metres that people with normal vision see at 20 feet / 6.09 metres— this means your vision is perfect.
+20/20 vision: you see the same line of letters at 20 feet / 6.09 metres that people with normal vision see at 20 feet / 6.09 metres— this means your vision is perfect.

 At the age of 30, I had a stroke which left me with a blind area on the right side and upper quadrant of both eyes.
 Five years later, I had my driving licence restored and have enjoyed 35 years of wonderful driving without so much as a parking ticket or speeding fine!
 Apart from someone smashing into the rear of my car when I was stationary at traffic lights, I have not been involved in any accidents or incidents.
 My eyesight has gradually improved and the blind area has receded, but when I tried to renew my driving licence at 70 years of age, the licence agency have decided this blind area does not meet the minimum standards!
 They will not renew my licence.
 I am absolutely gutted, devastated, and swamped by depression.
 This is totally .
 I wouldn't mind so much if they had some justification, but oh no. There is a line on a chart and 35 years of safe driving counts for nothing.
 Oh, without my specs, I can read line 7 on the Smollen chart, and with glasses, row 9!
 I can also identify all the numbers in the colour chart.
 When I sit in my car and look straight ahead, I can see the entire front windscreen and the door mirrors on both sides.
 I hope to win an appeal but I need the support of my doctor... but I haven't been treated for the stroke since 1993!